Abdul Khaliq (athlete): Victorian Relay Championship

 Abdul Khaliq ran a 100-meter race in 10.4 seconds, equaling the Australian National record at Olympic Park.
 Khaliq's time was only one-tenth of a second slower than Bobby Morrow's gold medal-winning time in the Olympic Games 100-meter final.
 He won the Gold medal in the 100 meters and the 4x100 yards.

 Melbourne Olympics

 In the 1956 Summer Olympics, Abdul Khaliq reached the semi-finals in both the 100-meter and 200-meter races at the Olympics.
 In the 200-meter semi-finals, he clocked a time of 21.1 seconds, securing 4th place.
 This performance placed him among the top seven athletes in the competition.

-On 24 November 1956, the day of the semi-finals and finals of the 100-meter race, Abdul Khaliq showcased remarkable endurance by competing in two challenging events.
-Earlier that day, he ran as the anchor for Pakistan’s winning team in the 4x110-yard Victorian Relay Championship.
-Despite the demanding schedule, Khaliq helped his team extend a 10-yard lead and finish in 41.6 seconds—just one-tenth of a second shy of the national record held by the Australian Olympic team.
+On 24 November 1956, the day of the semi-finals and finals of the 100-meter race, Abdul Khaliq ran as the anchor for Pakistan’s winning team in the 4x110-yard Victorian Relay Championship.
+He helped his team extend a 10-yard lead and finish in 41.6 seconds—just one-tenth of a second shy of the national record held by the Australian Olympic team.